junction-labs/junction-client/README_ALPHA_TESTERS.md

 ## Our Focus Right Now (10/3/2024)

 Right now, we're focused on getting the client side experience right and figuring out the high-level bits of the library.
+We want to make sure that routes and backends all make sense before we start making things more complex.

-As we're iterating on UX with alpha testers, we're going to complete the loop and build APIs for saving your config back to a central service and dynamically pushing it to clients.
+As we're iterating on the client UX with alpha testers, we're going to complete the loop and build APIs for saving config back to a central service and dynamically pushing it out to clients.

 ## Known Bugs/Limitations